High-Multiplicity Election Problems: Natural Increase in Complexity

 As mentioned in the introduction, this system is not particularly natural.
 We will now present a natural case where the complexity increases, namely winner determination for Kemeny elections.

-Kemeny elections were introduced in~\cite{kem:j:no-numbers}.
-It is the unique election system that is neutral, consistent, and Condorcet consistent~\cite{lev-you:j:condorcet}.
-A candidate $p$ is a Kemeny winner if $p$ is ranked first in a Kemeny consensus, i.e., a linear order $>$ over the candidates that minimizes the Kendall's tau distance to $V$, i.e., that minimizes $\sum_{a, b \in C, a > b} \|\{v \in V \ | \ b >_v a\}\|$, where $>_v$ is the preference order of voter $v$.
+The Kemeny rule was introduced in~\cite{kem:j:no-numbers}, and has several desirable properties~\cite{lev-you:j:condorcet}.
+A candidate $p$ is a Kemeny winner if $p$ is ranked first in a Kemeny consensus, i.e., a linear order $>$ over the candidates that minimizes the Kendall tau distance to $V$, i.e., that minimizes $\sum_{a, b \in C, a > b} \|\{v \in V \ | \ b >_v a\}\|$, where $>_v$ is the preference order of voter $v$.

 \begin{observation} Kemeny-Weighted-Winner is equivalent to Kemeny-High-Multiplicity-Winner. \end{observation}